mikinty/code-challenges/2 - Competitive Game/README.md

 The question: How do you tell who will win if they both play optimally?

 _Note: Player A ALWAYS goes first_
+_Note: Each player has to take AT LEAST ONE number each time_

 ## Program specifications
 - __Input__: `int` array